Swiss Lotto Review

 |Divisions||Match||Odds to win|

-The biggest jackpot won till present day is 48.59 million CHF (49.91 million USD).
-This massive jackpot fell in the summer of 2014 and the lucky numbers that produced the biggest winner ever were 3, 4, 7, 21, 22 and 23 with a lucky number 2.
+The biggest jackpot won to this day is 48.59 million CHF (49.91 million USD).
+This massive jackpot fell in the summer of 2014 and the lucky numbers that produced the biggest winner ever were 3, 4, 7, 21, 22, and 23 with a lucky number 2.

 The second biggest jackpot was 35.78 million francs and it fell in 2010.